kitesi/gpa-calculator/README.md

 # Describe your actual grade with a letter.
 This is useful for curves and other
 # unique systems that this program doesn't handle.
 For example, this program
-# doesn't assign A+ automatically because in my school, a professor has to
+# doesn't assign A+ automatically because in my school, as a professor has to
 # manually assign an A+.

 grade = "A+"

 # Ignore this file when the program is run through a directory.
-Useful for when
-# you want theoretical grades for other classes.
+# Useful for when you want theoretical grades for other classes.
 ignore = true
+# or
+# ignore

 # unrecognized option but it's ok
 location = Grand Hall 202